-These principles and the document as a whole, prepared and supported by pharmacists, are intended to state publicly the fundamental rights that are essential to fulfill their professional responsibilities as outlined in the Oath of a Pharmacist and the Pharmacist Code of Ethics and states' scope of pharmacy practice.
-These principles are established to guide pharmacists in relationships with employers, patients, and health professionals; and, guide those individuals responsible for establishing federal and state laws/regulations/guidance that govern pharmacy practice and healthcare delivery.
-These principles were developed as a tool to initiate and facilitate conversations between pharmacy staff and their employers.
+These principles, prepared and supported by pharmacists, are intended to state publicly the fundamental rights that are essential to fulfill their professional responsibilities as outlined in the Oath of a Pharmacist and the Pharmacist Code of Ethics and states' scopes of pharmacy practice.
+These principles are established to guide pharmacists in relationships with employers, patients, health professionals, and guide those individuals responsible for establishing federal and state laws/regulations/guidance that govern pharmacy practice and healthcare delivery.